Electricity Shortages are Here, Don’t Get Left in the Dark

 Electricity Demand is Rising as Supply is Dwindling

+For Californians, rolling blackouts and electricity shortages are nothing new.
 Energy planners face new challenges each year as they strive to maintain power amid drought, wildfires and heat waves.
-In fact, for the next five summers, California state officials warn that the impact of climate change will threaten the reliably of the state’s electrical grid.*
+In fact, from now through 2026, California state officials warn that the impact of climate change will threaten the reliably of the state’s electrical grid.*

 Transitioning to renewable energy has never been more crucial.